 Friday evening begins with Theme Dinner.
 Dressing up is optional, but so much fun!
 The dining hall gets transformed in to a different world and once we eat we have a dining hall dance party!

 After dining and dancing, our final all camp evening program, Closing Campfire, begins.
 This includes skits by campers and staff and our Monk ceremony.
 We finish the campfire all circled around with candles in hand as we sing our closing songs and hear a message from our Executive Director that reflects back on the week.
-This is probably one of my favorite moments at camp!
+This is many campers favorite night of camp!

 Finally, we all gather at the Airnasium for our end of week slideshow and popsicle party.
 We announce awards that were earned and who the recipient of the Dirt Cake is for having the cleanest cabin all week!

-Please see the schedule below for 2017 theme dinners so your camper can add any desired items to their packing list.
+Check the schedule below for theme dinners so your camper can add any desired items to their packing list.
 Note: we love homemade costumes at camp so please do not feel the need to spend a lot of money

 MAIL-The best way to be sure your camper gets mail is to drop letters or packages off on opening day.
 It can take 4 – 6 days for mail to arrive at camp and be distributed.